Once Upon a Witch's Death

 Once Upon a Witch's Death (ある魔女が死ぬまで, Aru Majo ga Shinu Made) is a Japanese light novel series written by Saka and illustrated by Chorefuji.
 It was serialized as a web novel published on Kakuyomu from October 2019 to August 2022.
 It was later acquired by ASCII Media Works who began publishing it under their Dengeki no Shin Bungei light novel imprint in December 2021.
 A manga adaptation illustrated by Kenu Amearare began serialization on ASCII Media Works' Dengeki Comic Regulus manga website in March 2023.
 An anime television series adaptation produced by EMT Squared aired from April to June 2025.

+Plot

+Meg Raspberry is a young apprentice witch raised by her teacher Faust, the Eternal Witch.
+On Meg's 17th birthday, Faust reveals that Meg is afflicted with a curse that will cause her to age rapidly and die shortly after turning eighteen.
+Faust tells her there is only one way to survive: Meg must create a "Seed of Life" by collecting a thousand human tears shed from genuine joy, all within a single year.
+Faced with an seemingly impossible task, Meg sets out on a journey beyond her sheltered life, using magic to help others and becoming involved in their personal struggles and happiness.